iterative/dvc.org/static/docs/commands-reference/repro.md

   stages following the changed stage, even if their direct dependencies did not change.
 Like with the same option on `dvc run`, this is a way to force execute stages without changes.
-This can also be useful for pipelines containing stages that produce nondeterministic (semi-random) outputs.
-For nondeterministic stages the outputs can vary on each execution, meaning the cache cannot be trusted for such stages.
+This can also be useful for pipelines containing stages that produce non-deterministic (semi-random) outputs.
+For non-deterministic stages the outputs can vary on each execution, meaning the cache cannot be trusted for such stages.

 - `--downstream` - only execute the stages after the given `targets` in their